Electrical Protection Relay

 Let’s look at the thermal over load relay and its function in motor thermal overload protection.

 The secondary of the CTs in series with motor supply circuit, are connected with a bimetallic strip of the thermal over load relay (49).
-As shown in the figure below, when current through the secondary of any of the CTs, crosses it’s predetermined values for a predetermined time, the bi-metallic strip is over heated and it deforms which ultimately causes to operate the relay 49.
+As shown in the figure below, when electric current through the secondary of any of the CTs, crosses it’s predetermined values for a predetermined time, the bi-metallic strip is over heated and it deforms which ultimately causes to operate the relay 49.
 As soon as the relay 49 is operated, the NC contacts 1 and 2 are opened which de-energizes the starter coil and hence stop the motor.

 Another thing we have to remember during providing motor thermal overload protection.
 Actually every motor does have some predetermined overload tolerance value.
 That means every motor may run beyond its rated load for a specific allowable period depending on its loading condition.
 How long a motor can run safely for a particular load is specified by the manufacturer.
 The relation between different loads on motor and corresponding allowable periods for running the same in safe condition is referred as thermal limit curve of the motor.
 Let’s look at the curve of a particular motor, given below.